willstMSFT/microsoft-365-docs/microsoft-365/loop/loop-components-configuration.md

 ### Here's what you should expect when using the Loop IT admin controls configured to Disabled

 When Loop IT admin controls in this article are set to Disabled, the creation of new Loop files and SharePoint Embedded containers is prevented, but existing user data is not deleted.
 Users can still access existing Loop files.
-To prevent new files and access to these existing files, use both the admin policies and Conditional Access policies to block access to Loop experiences on browsers and mobile devices.
+To prevent new files and access to these existing files, use both the admin policies and [Conditional Access policies](/sharepoint/control-access-from-unmanaged-devices) to block access to Loop experiences on browsers and mobile devices.

 Even with the admin policies disabled, Loop content and icons may still appear in certain places.
 Files created before disabling new creation can still be found in Microsoft365.com, the Loop component viewer and editor (loop.cloud.microsoft), and links shared in messages or documents.
 Access to these files is determined by their permissions, so users with edit access can still open and edit them.

 There are no separate licensing requirements for the Loop component viewer and editor, only the need for OneDrive access.
 Users can still access the Loop component viewer and editor via loop.cloud.microsoft and the All apps view in Microsoft365.com.
 To prevent users from seeing the Loop app in the All apps view, disable their access to OneDrive or configure a conditional access policy for loop.cloud.microsoft.

-### Additional IT Admin resources

-Learn more about [Loop storage](/microsoft-365/loop/loop-compliance-summary#loop-storage) or [Conditional Access Policies](/sharepoint/control-access-from-unmanaged-devices).

 ## Settings management in the Microsoft Admin Center